Initialize and operate MuSHRs out-of-the-box autonomous navigation stack!

 Once you’ve seen the session for the rhc node output the text

-Goal set, hold the left-hand deadman switch to allow the car to track towards its goal.
+Goal set your car should start moving in sim.
+In real, hold the right-hand deadman switch (R1) to allow the car to track towards its goal.
 Release the button if you suspect the car is close to a collision.

 If the car loses localization, simply re-click with the “2D Pose Estimate” button.
 You can set a new goal at any time, even if the car has not reached the goal you specified.